d-ries/linux-essentials/xx_additional_exercises/linux_file_tree/100_solutions.md

 ## Task 2
 Find out what the command su does.
-Run the command su <other_user> and su - <other_user> and observe the difference Run the command “su student” and “su – student” and observe the difference with the previous task
+Run the command su <other_user> and su - <other_user> and observe the difference Run the command "su student" and "su – student" and observe the difference with the previous task

 <br/>![](images/2022-08-15-14-10-51.png)

 ```
 Switch user
-“-“ also loads the environment -> your path is set to the homefolder of the user you su’ed
+"-" also loads the environment -> your path is set to the homefolder of the user you su’ed
 ```

 ## Task 4